Everything you need to know about Acne

 • Your beauty products could be getting in the way

 You might be trying really hard to eat better, sleep more often and stick to your anti-acne routine.
 But if your products aren’t working for you, they could be causing acne.
-Mineral oil, for example, which is in many moisturisers, could clog your pores and cause blackheads or whiteheads.
+Mineral oil, for example, which is in many moisturizers, could clog your pores and cause blackheads or whiteheads.
 Fragrance, if you’re sensitive to it, could also increase inflammation and make you more prone to zits.

 • You’re about to get your period